popolo-project/popolo-spec/specs/person.md

     >To find a person by a pseudonym or nickname, e.g. "Mark Twain" for Samuel Clemens.

+1. identifiers

+    >Eric Cantor has the THOMAS identifier "01674".

 1. preferred email address

     >To contact representatives via email.